For Night Owls Only

 Do you want to leave the night for the owls and have energy for a normal workday?
 We can use timing of food, exercise and rest to adjust your cortisol curve so you have energy during the day and are able to sleep at night.

 Carbohydrates cause a rise in blood sugar, then a rise in insulin which lowers cortisol.
 Protein and fat can be used to stabilizing blood sugar.
 To stabilize cortisol, you can use this information by enjoying only protein at breakfast to stabilize your blood sugar and not suppress cortisol.
 Enjoy eggs with spinach and butter, Turkey sautéed with onions and zucchini in olive oil or even a protein powder with berries, almond milk and flax oil (skip the juice and banana in the morning).
-High protein, good fat with vegetables or fruits and no carbohydrates will allow morning cortisol to rise.
+High protein, good fat with vegetables or fruits and limited carbohydrates will allow morning cortisol to rise.

 Towards lunch time go for balance as the cortisol curve should stop rising and level off.
 A turkey sandwich and a large salad, Grilled fish with grilled sweet potatoes, squash and peppers.
 Sautéed steak and broccoli over rice.
 Protein with good fat, vegetables and some carbs can give you a little more energy to last through the afternoon and support lowering the cortisol curve.